The #1 SEO Mistake Business Owners Make and How to Fix It

 Give ‘The Compounding Effect’ Time

 Remember, marketing efforts compound over time.
 I've seen a blog post a client wrote five years ago continue to be the #1 driver of new traffic (new customers!) to their site.
 How cool is that?
-The time you invest in good quality, optimized content will pay dividends.
+The time you invest in good quality, optimized content with search engine optimization and conversion rate optimization strategies will pay dividends.

-Blog posts have staying power, and once you create them, you can leverage them across all marketing channels (for example, use an excerpt for your social media content, drive traffic to your website through emails, post to Google My Business listing, etc.).
+Blog posts have staying power, and once you create them, you can leverage them across all marketing channels (for example, use an excerpt for your social media content, drive traffic to your website through emails, post to your Google Business Profile, etc.).

 Conclusion to The #1 SEO Mistake Business Owners Make and How to Fix It

 The #1 SEO mistake I see small business owners make is investing resources to drive qualified traffic to their site, but then failing to intentionally lead visitors through the website according to The Buying Cycle and into a conversion.
-Now you know why SEO is only half of the two-part strategy.
+Now you know why SEO is only half of the two-part strategy, with the other very important part being conversion rate optimization.

 Take action to 1) write about topics your audience is already searching for, 2) give away lots of value, 3) focus on educating, entertaining, and informing 4) across a well-curated marketing mix, 5) nurture leads who aren’t yet ready to buy, and 6) give the compounding effect time to work.